 If you’re in the Triangle area of North Carolina, you may be interested in some of my upcoming temari classes.
-(If you’re not local, see the link at the bottom for online classes by Barb Suess.)
+(If you’re not local, please check out the online classes offered by Barb Suess.)

 Beginners’ Classes at Thimble Pleasures!

-I am once again teaching three beginners’ sessions at Thimble Pleasures in Chapel Hill.
-There will be three sessions, two for true beginners (April & May), and one for intermediate beginners (June.)
+I am once again teaching some beginners’ sessions at Thimble Pleasures in Chapel Hill.
+There will be two sessions in their summer quarter, one for true beginners (August), and one for intermediate beginners (September.)
 All of the classes will be held on Sunday afternoons, from 1:30-4:30pm.

 In this class, students will learn the basics of temari, from how to make and mark a ball through three of the foundation patterns: Wrapped Bands, Spindles, and Triwings.
 A kit will be provided with everything needed to make all three balls, plus enough for one more so the student can try more after the class is over.
 It is recommended that students consider buying one of Barbara Suess’s introductory temari books for written instructions (available at Thimble Pleasures.)